faenrandir/a_careful_examination/documents/family-proclamation/family_proclamation_not_scripture_a_legal_document.md

 layout: page
 ---

-Sometimes a member will claim that "The Family: A Proclamation to the World" is an example of modern day scripture and/or revelation.
-There are some indications that Church leadership wants the general membership to view it in that way, but close inspection suggests it is wrong to refer to the proclamation as scripture or revelation.
+Members of the LDS Church will sometimes claim that "The Family: A Proclamation to the World" is an example of modern day scripture and/or revelation.
+There are some indications that Church leadership wants the general membership to view the document in this way, but Apostolic statements about the document during its first 20 years tend to stop just short of calling it "scripture" or "revelation" _directly_ (though it is sometimes strongly implied).

 ## None of the 15 have ever called it "scripture"

 The Proclamation has been called "scriptural" and "scipturelike" but it has never been given the appellation "scripture" by the 15.
+Summarizing [this compilation by FAIR](https://www.fairlatterdaysaints.org/answers/Question:_Is_the_Mormon_document_%22The_Family:_A_Proclamation_to_the_World%22_official_doctrine%3F):

 * "A prophetic document", "inspired" ---Ballard
 * "An inspired document" ---Packer